-As standard the illumination cables will end approximately 150 cm below the binnacle base.
-Main and emergency cables are marked.
+As standard the illumination cable will end approximately 80 cm below the column base.
 A junction box (yard supply) should be installed near the cable inlet which allows easy disconnection in case of compass service.
 Use glow lamps of type E14 with 14 mm screw socket.